Essential Oils for Hair Growth

 Jojoba oil is much closer to your natural sebum and can help clear up any congested follicles, regulate your oil production, and absorb deeper into your skin.

 Jojoba oil also has natural anti-inflammatory1 as well as anti-fungal properties, meaning it can potentially help those suffering from psoriasis, scalp dermatitis, or dandruff.

-Ultimately, both jojoba oil and argan oil can be beneficial to supporting hair growth.
-Whether you’re suffering hair loss or feeling like your locks have suffered some damage, argan and jojoba oils can help to nourish your scalp and hair.
+Ultimately, both jojoba oil and argan oil are good for hair for different reasons.
+It may be best to use a product with both argan and jojoba oils to nourish your scalp and hair.